-D. City's and Employee's Rights If An Employee Requests Accrued Leave Without Mentioning Either the FMLA or CFRA not ask the employee if the leave is for a FMLA/CFRA-qualifying purpose.
+D. City's and Employee's Rights If An Employee Requests Accrued Leave Without Mentioning Either the FMLA or CFRA

+If an employee requests to utilize accrued vacation leave or other accrued paid time off without reference to a FMLA/CFRA-qualifying purpose, the City may not ask the employee if the leave is for a FMLA/CFRA-qualifying purpose.
 However, if the City denies the employee's request and the employee provides information that the requested time off is for a FMLA/CFRA-qualifying purpose, the City may inquire further into the reason for the absence.
 If the reason is FMLA/CFRA-qualifying, the City may require the employee to exhaust accrued leave as described above.